oracle-livelabs/apex/ai-interactive-report-lab/lab-4-configure-column-level-ai-attributes/lab-4-configure-column-level-ai-attributes.md

 ## Summary

-You configured SCM column context and reference values for the replenishment report.
+You configured SCM column context and reference data type for the replenishment report.
 The report is now better prepared to interpret warehouse and inventory questions accurately.

 ## Acknowledgements